Volunteer Abroad South Africa: Siyafunda wildlife monitoring

 Your stay in the conservation project: A typical volunteer day

-Last day in the volunteer project and departure
+Last day in at the camp

 Limpopo is a South African province in the north of the country.
 It borders Zimbabwe to the north, Botswana to the northwest and Mozambique to the east.
 The capital of the nearly 125,800 km² large province is Polokwane.
 The northern part of the world-famous Kruger National Park rises into Limpopo.
 In addition to this part of Kruger National Park, also known as Greater Limpopo Park, the province is home to a number of other parks and nature reserves where an abundance of fascinating wildlife can be found.

-Purpose of the volunteer project in Limpopo
+Purpose of the volunteer work in Limpopo